udevbe/westford/README.md

-Westmalle
+Westford
 =====================

-A Wayland OpenGL compositor written in pure Java.
+A Wayland OpenGL compositor written in Java.
 This is a work in progress and not ready for day to day use, however certain features like client movement and render output on X are considered ready.